Skip to main content

 Neutrogena MicroMist Airbrush Sunless Tan

 The instructions for the Neutrogena Micromist Airbrush Sunless Tanning Spray recommend applying it in a well-ventilated area.
-I wanted to avoid putting on a show by standing outside my apartment building to apply it, so I stood in my shower instead.
+I wanted to avoid putting on a show by standing outside my apartment building to use it, so I stood in my shower instead.
 This way, I could walk away from the spray once I was done and hose down the shower in case of staining.

 Pros